To display image data, use the

 the image does not fit on the screen at the specified magnification,

-imshow scales the image to fit and issues a warning message.
-You can
+imshow scales the image to fit.
+You can also specify the

 'fit' as the initial magnification value.
 In this case,

 imshow scales the image to fit the current size of the figure